martilux2580/PassGuard/README.md

 To the point, **PassGuard is a modern-looking, fully offline and open source password manager** whose job is to securely store and provide to the user an active management of their passwords. **PassGuard executes correctly on 64-bit distributions of Windows 10**, however **both 32-bit and 64-bit distributions of .NET Framework 4.6 are required** for its operation.

+*Read this in other languages: [English](README.md), [Spanish](README.es.md).*

 ## Why does PassGuard exist?
 PassGuard Origins
 ----------------------------------------------

 <p>The idea of creating a password manager came firstly from the <b>desire to create a personal project</b> using the knowledge obtained in the first semesters of the Computer Engineering degree.<br>
 The first thing I did was to <b>look for (IT-related) processes in my life</b> that I could optimise.
 Among the first processes I thought of was the idea of creating a password manager.
-Within my close circle only one person uses a professional password manager, the rest of the people saved their passwords in a .txt file, wrote them by hand on a piece of paper or used the same password with small variations.<br>
+Within my close circle only one person uses a professional password manager, the rest of the people saved their passwords in a plain text file, wrote them by hand on a piece of paper or used the same password with small variations.<br>
 In my case, <b>although the current password managers on the market have good reviews</b>, some have suffered security breaches (apparently without consequences for the users), and <b>the fact of saving all your valuable passwords in one place made me wary of these services</b>.
 That's why <b>I decided to create my own password manager :)</b><br>
 I learned about the algorithms and security protocols that are used to store this data securely, and the result of this research and implementation is PassGuard.</p>